rcmp-grc/rcmp-grc.github.io/nicole/report-rapport-en.md

   <p>The Canadian Firearms Program works with various domestic and international partners, including:</p>
   <ul>
   <li><b>Public Safety Canada</b> by providing firearms-related policy support and technical information</li>
-  <li><b>Canada Border Services Agency and Global Affairs Canada</b> by providing technical guidance on firearms-related questions for international and cross- border issues</li>
+  <li><b>Canada Border Services Agency and Global Affairs Canada</b> by providing technical guidance on firearms-related questions for international and cross-border issues</li>
   <li><b>Department of Justice and Public Safety Canada</b> by supporting legal policy development in firearms-related law</li>
   <li><b>Crown-Indigenous Relations and Northern Affairs Canada, and Indigenous Services Canada</b> by supporting firearms legislation and related issues that are of particular interest to Indigenous Peoples</li>
   <li><b>Municipal, provincial and territorial law enforcement agencies</b> by providing support to law enforcement on investigations leading to prosecution of individuals involved in the smuggling, trafficking and criminal use of firearms</li>